 You may be of the opinion that booking a return flight is oh-so-passé.
 Like, how can you be expected to plan that far ahead?
 You’ve got soul-searching to do!
 We totally get that.

 On the other hand, choosing the best travel backpack does deserve a little forethought.
-Comfort, capacity and style are of crucial importance since you’ll rarely be without it on the road.
+Comfort, capacity, and style are of crucial importance since you’ll rarely be without it on the road.

-The 9 best travel backpacks of 2020
+The nine best travel backpacks

 |1||Bellroy Transit Plus||Best overall|